📞 (951) 503-0206

 Pest Control in Fallbrook: Managing Pests in the Avocado Capital Where Agriculture Meets Residential Living

 Fallbrook's identity as the Avocado Capital of the World defines its pest landscape.
-Thousands of acres of avocado and citrus groves sustain rodent, ant, and insect populations that residential properties must contend with year-round.
+Thousands of acres of avocado and citrus groves sustain pest, ant, and insect populations that residential properties must contend with year-round.
 The rural character, hilly terrain, and Mediterranean microclimate create pest challenges distinct from the suburban Inland Empire cities to the north.

 Call Us: (951) 503-0206